CPJPRINCE/opex_manifest_generator/README.md

 ![Identifier Screenshot](assets/Identifiers%20Headers.png)

 `Archive_Reference` or `Identifier` will default to the keyname `code`; `Accession_Reference` will default to `accref`.
-When using the Auto Classification Generator it will always generate a column called `Archive_Reference`, but you can simply rename or remove this column as necessary.
+When using the Auto Reference Generator it will always generate a column called `Archive_Reference`, but you can simply rename or remove this column as necessary.

 To add a custom identifier import, do so like: `Identifier:{YourIdentifierName}`, without the curly brackets IE: `Identifier:MyCode`.
 Multiple identifiers can be added as needed.